moonsharp-devs/moonsharp_org/index.md

 A Lua interpreter written entirely in C# for the .NET, Mono, Xamarin and Unity3D platforms.
 It aims at language compatibility with Lua 5.2 and, in the long run, some nifty additions.

+*A release is coming soon*

 **Project Status**

 * All Lua 5.2 language constructs are implemented, except goto/labels.
 See [the wiki](https://github.com/xanathar/moonsharp/wiki/Differences-between-Moon%23-and-Lua) for known differences.
-* Development of the standard library is ongoing.
+* Development of the standard library is almost finished.
 Updated situation on [googledocs](https://docs.google.com/spreadsheets/d/1Iw8YMSY8N0tGEyaD-vmmJnlaQ5te4P4CqTXYpEiSEL8/edit#gid=0)
 * Moon#/.NET integration is at quite a crude level.
-Will be started soon.
+This is in progress right now.
 * The debugger "almost" works on the bytecode level.
 Source level is not yet supported.
 Currently as a Windows.Forms application, a better solution might be planned sooner or later - TBC
 * Coroutines and state-save support has not been started yet.